It won five Academy Awards, featured the number one film villain of all time and has scared millions of viewers since its release in 1991.

 "So, armed with that," Jonathan Demme said, "when you see the movie, everybody's sweating like crazy, except Dr Lecter".

-A house that appeared in the film is struggling to sell because of its association with The Silence of the Lambs.
+A house that appeared in the film is struggling to sell because of its association with

 The five-bedroom house in Pennsylvania was featured as Buffalo Bill's home in the film and although it's attracted plenty of media attention since going on sale last year, it still hasn't sold.